alkalinecoffee/boris/README.md

 * **network interfaces** - ethernet and fibre channel interfaces, including IPs, MAC addresses, connection status
 * **operating system** - name, version, kernel, date installed

-See {Boris::Profiles::Structure} for more details on the data structure.
+See {Boris::Profilers::Structure} for more details on the data structure.

 Because the commands that might work correctly on one type of platform most likely won't work on another, Boris handles this by the use of...

-## Profiles
+## Profilers
-Profiles contain the instructions that allow us to run commands against our target and then parse and make sense of the data.
+Profilers contain the instructions that allow us to run commands against our target and then parse and make sense of the data.
 Boris comes with the capability to communicate with targets over SNMP, SSH, or WMI.
-Each profile is written to use one of these methods of communication (internally called 'connectors'), which serve as a vehicle for running commands against a server.
-Boris comes with a few profiles built-in for some popular platforms, but can be easily extended to include other devices.
+Each profiler is written to use one of these methods of communication (internally called 'connectors'), which serve as a vehicle for running commands against a server.
+Boris comes with a few profilers built-in for some popular platforms, but can be easily extended to include other devices.

 ## LICENSE
 This software is provided under the MIT license.
 See the LICENSE.md file.